Symptoms and treatment of cysts in the head. Brain cyst symptoms and treatment methods

 • shunting.

-3. The pineal cyst of the brain is formed in the epiphysis.
-Most often it has a small size.
+3. A pineal cyst of the brain is formed in the pineal gland.
+Most often it is small in size.
 It causes disruption of metabolic processes.
-With it, the functions of vision and coordination are impaired.
+It affects the functions of vision and coordination.
 It can also cause encephalitis.

-4. Dermoid cyst appears during fetal development.
+4. A dermoid cyst appears during fetal development.
 Hair and fat can be found in its cavity.
-It grows rapidly in childhood, often squeezing various structures.
-Most often, it is removed surgically.
+It grows quickly during childhood, often compressing various structures.
+Most often it is removed surgically.

 Other types of brain cysts